 Have you subscribed to the high-speed cable internet but are confused about choosing between the Motorola MB8600 and MB8611?
 Well, both modems are almost identical, with the only difference in ethernet port and, in turn, speed capacity.

-I used each device as my primary internet setup for up to 7 days and have compiled a thorough comparison between the two.
+I used each as my primary internet setup for 7 days and have compiled a thorough comparison across different parameters.

 MB8600 vs MB8611: Specs Comparison

 |Xfinity, Cox, Spectrum, Sparklight, Breezeline, Midco, and TDS.

 |Xfinity, Spectrum, WOW, Cox, Mediacom, and Astound.

 |7.88 x 7.25 x 2.25 inches